 The 48-hour rule applies to all crimes that require you to remain in custody, regardless of whether they are felonies or misdemeanors.
 That said, most defendants are released following a misdemeanor arrest.

-When this is the case, you will not be arraigned for at least ten days following your arrest.5
+When this is the case, the misdemeanor arraignment hearing generally does not take place for at least ten days following your arrest.5

 What are my rights at the hearing?

 Both the United States Constitution and the California Constitution empower you with a variety of rights during all criminal proceedings.
 During your arraignment, the judge (or, in larger counties, a prerecorded announcement) will advise you of these rights.